-- Rule 192 Quality and Cost Based Selection (QCBS): QCBS may be used for Procurement of consultancy services, where quality of consultancy is of prime concern. - i.
-In QCBS initially the quality of technical proposals is scored as per criteria announced in the
+Rule 192 Quality and Cost Based Selection (QCBS):QCBS may be used for Procurement of consultancy services, where quality of consultancy is of prime concern.

-RFP.
-Only those responsive proposals that have achieved at least minimum specified qualifying score in quality of technical proposal are considered further.

-- (ii) After opening and scoring, the financial proposals of responsive technically qualified bidders, a final combined score is arrived at by giving predefined relative weight ages for the score of quality of the technical proposal and the score of financial proposal. - The RFP shall specify the (iii) minimum qualifying score for the quality of technical proposal and also the relative weightages to be given to the quality and cost (determined for each case depending on the relative importance of quality vis-a-vis cost aspects in the assignment, e.g. 70:30, 60:40, 50:50 etc).
-The proposal with the highest combined weighted score (quality and cost) shall be selected. - (iv) The weightage of the technical parameters i.e. non- financial parameters in no case should exceed 80 percent. - Rule 193 Least Cost System (LCS).
-LCS is appropriate for assignments of a standard or routine nature (such as audits and engineering design of non-complex works) where well-established methodologies, practices and standards exist.
-Unlike QCBS, there is no weightage for Technical score in the final evaluation and the responsive technically qualified proposal with the lowest evaluated cost shall be selected. - Rule 194 Single Source Selection/Consultancy by nomination.
-The selection by direct negotiation/nomination, on the lines of Single Tender mode of procurement of goods, is considered appropriate only under exceptional circumstance such as: - (i) tasks that represent a natural continuation of previous work carried out by the firm; - (ii) in case of an emergency situation, situations arising after natural disasters, situations where timely completion of the assignment is of utmost importance; and - (iii) situations where execution of the assignment may involve use of proprietary techniques or only one consultant has requisite expertise.
+- (i) In QCBS initially the quality of technical proposals is scored as per criteria announced in the RFP.
+Only those responsive proposals that have achieved at least minimum specified qualifying score in quality of technical proposal are considered further. - (ii) After opening and scoring, the Financial proposals of responsive technically qualified bidders, a final combined score is arrived at by giving predefined relative weight ages for the score of quality of the technical proposal and the score of financial proposal. - (iii) The RFP shall specify the minimum qualifying score for the quality of technical proposal and also the relative weight ages to be given to the quality and cost (determined for each case depending on the relative importance of quality vis-a-vis cost aspects in the assignment, e.g. 70:30, 60:40, 50:50 etc).
+The proposal with the highest weighted combined score (quality and cost) shall be selected. - (iv) The weight age of the technical parameters i.e. non- financial parameters in no case should exceed 80 percent. - Rule 193 Least Cost System (LCS).
+LCS is appropriate for assignments of a standard or routine nature (such as audits and engineering design of non-complex works) where well established methodologies, practices and standards exist.
+Unlike QCBS, there is no weight age for Technical score in the final evaluation and the responsive technically qualified proposal with the lowest evaluated cost shall be selected.